GMLC-TDC/MATPOWER-wrapper/ReadMe.md

 * *`<load metric file>`*  is the file to store the load metric data in.
 * *`<generation metric file>`* is the file to store the generation metric data in.

+# Wrapper Use Guide #

+## Files needed to get started ##
+1. json file of system data
+2. load data (likely as a .csv)
+   Each row of the file gives the number of seconds since the start of the data followed by entries for the load at each bus in MW
+3. Any other profile data used in the simulation (wind data will be used as an example)

+## Configuring the wrapper ##
+Here we will go through an example wrapper configuration file, explaining the various components.

+{\
+  "matpower_most_data": {\
+    "datapath": "../system_data/ERCOT/",\
+    "case_name": "ERCOT_8_system.json",\
+    "load_profile_info": {\
+      "filename": "2016_ERCOT_8_system_5min_load_data.csv",\
+      "resolution": 300,\
+      "starting_time": "2016-01-01 00:00:00",\
+      "data_map": {\
+        "columns": [2, 3, 4, 5, 6, 7, 8, 9],\
+        "bus": [1, 2, 3, 4, 5, 6, 7, 8]\
+      }\
+This first section sets up the location of the data and gives the file names for the system data and load data.
+The resolution refers to the time between data points in seconds, in this case 300 seconds, or 5 minutes between data points.
+The data map clarifies which columns of the load data refer to which buses.
+In this case, columns 2-9 in the load data refer to buses 1-8.

+    },\
+    "wind_profile_info": {\
+    	"filename": "2016_ERCOT_5min_wind_data.csv",\
+    	"resolution": 300,\
+    	"starting_time": "2016-01-01 00:00:00",\
+		"data_map": {\
+			"columns": [2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33, 34, 35], \
+    		"gen": [77, 78, 79, 80, 81, 82, 83, 84, 85, 86, 87, 88, 89, 90, 91, 92, 93, 94, 95, 96, 97, 98, 99, 100, 101, 102, 103, 104, 105, 106, 107, 108, 109, 110]\
+			}\
+		}\
+ 	  },\

+The wind profile information here works much the same way, with the data map referring to individual generators.
+In this case, columns 2-35 in the data give the generation in MW for generators 77-110 as labeled in the system data.

+Here is where the simulation specifications begin.

+  Where to print results\
+  "results_files": "../results/", \

+  What period of time should be simulated (this will simulate August 10-11 of 2016)\
+  "start_time": "2016-08-10 00:00:00", \
+  "end_time": "2016-08-12 00:00:00", \

+  Here are a few settings for the simulation\
+  "include_contingencies": false, \
+  "include_renewable_uncertainty": false,\
+  "include_load_uncertainty": false,\
+  "include_reserve_requirements": false,\
+  "include_line_limits": true,\

+  Which components of the simulation should be included (These settings run both a day-ahead and real-time market, but do not run additional powerflow simulations)\
+  "include_physics_powerflow": false,\
+  "include_real_time_market": true, \
+  "include_day_ahead_market": true, \

+  Here you set wether to use the cosimulation platform HELICS or to provide all necessairy data locally\
+  "include_helics": false, \

+  These are the settings for the various components, where type determines the power flow model used, interval determines how often each component is run in seconds.
+In this case, the power flow is set to run every minute, the day-ahead market runs every 5 minutes, and the day-ahead market runs once per day.
+The cosimulation bus setting refers to which bus(es) may have a flexible load and the bid model setting refers to the way in which the generator costs are input to the gencost data (see MatPower manual)\
+  "physics_powerflow":{\
+    "type": "DC",\
+    "interval": 60,\
+    "cosimulation_bus": [2]\
+  },\
+  "real_time_market": {\
+    "type": "DC",\
+    "interval": 300, \
+    "cosimulation_bus": [2],\
+    "transactive": true,\
+	"bid_model": "poly"\
+  }, \
+  "day_ahead_market":{\
+    "type": "DC",\
+    "interval": 86400,\
+    "cosimulation_bus": [2],\
+    "forecast_error": 10,\
+    "transactive": true\
+  },\

+  Here is where the cosimulation settings are given.\
+  "helics_config": {\
+    "coreType": "zmq",\
+    "name": "TransmissionSim",\
+    "period": 1,\
+    "timeDelta": 0,\
+    "logfile": "output.log",\
+    "log_level": "warning",\
+    "uninterruptible": true\
+  }\
+}\

+This concludes the wrapper configuration file.

 ## References ##

 \[1\] R. D. Zimmerman, C. E. Murillo-Sanchez, and R. J. Thomas, "*MATPOWER: Steady-State Operations, Planning and Analysis Tools for Power Systems Research and Education*," Power Systems, IEEE Transactions on, vol. 26, no. 1, pp. 12-19, Feb.
 2011.
 Paper can be found [here][link2MATPOWERpaper].